CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 ![image](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/b4dcc207-b5ad-4bd9-b7e6-f7abca2829b1)
 *Image sourced from [Cloudflare](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/).*

-Also known as the "End User Layer", and the only layer that directly interacts with data from the user.
+Also known as the "End User layer", and the only layer that directly interacts with data from the user.
 It supports software applications; such as web browsers and email clients, in establishing communications and delivering meaningful data to the user.
-The software applications themselves are not part of the OSI model; they operate within the *end-user environment*, and use the Application layer to interact with network resources and services.
+The software applications themselves are not part of the OSI model; they operate within the *end-user environment*, and use the application layer to interact with network resources and services.
 This layer acts as a gateway for application services to connect to the network and present received information to the user.

 #### Functions

-The Application Layer, being topmost layer in OSI model, serves as the interface between network services and end-user applications, providing the necessary protocols and services to facilitate communication, data exchange, and resource management across networks.

   + *Network Virtual Terminal* — allows a user to log into a remote host, and interact with it, as if they were directly connected to it.
   + *File Transfer Access and Management (FTAM)* — allows users to access files stored on a remote host, retrieve files from a remote host, and manage or control files remotely.